Udo Bullmann: Academic career

 Bullmann studied political science, sociology, public law, as well as economics.
 In 1982 he received a M.A. in political science and 1988 the doctorate in social science.
 From 1989 to 1996 he was a research assistant at the University of Giessen.
-He held a scholarship of the German Research Council from 1994 to 1997, and was a Visiting Research Fellow at the Department of Government at Strathclyde University in Glasgow, Scotland, from 1994 to 1998.
+He held a scholarship of the German Research Council from 1994 to 1997, and was a visiting research fellow at the Department of Government at Strathclyde University in Glasgow, Scotland, from 1994 to 1998.
 The year before being elected to the European Parliament in 1999, he was a university lecturer and Jean Monnet Professor for Studies in European integration at the University of Giessen.

 Political career

 Since his entry into the Social Democratic Party of Germany (SPD) in 1975, Bullmann was mostly engaged with the Young Socialists branch until 1991.
 He was the chair of the Hesse regional association of the Young Socialists.

 Member of the European Parliament, 1999–present

 In 1999 Bullmann was elected to the European Parliament.
 From 2003 to 2012, he served as deputy chair of the SPD group in the European Parliament, before taking on the role as its chair from 2012 to 2017.

 Bullmann's political work in that position focused on economics and employment, the Lisbon Strategy, the European financial service sector, as well as development politics and regional policy.
 From 1999 to 2018, he was a member of the European Parliament's Committee on Economic and Monetary Affairs.
 Between 1999 and 2014, he was also a member of Joint Parliamentary Assembly of the EU and African, Caribbean and Pacific states and an alternate member of the Committee on Employment and Social Affairs.
 In addition to his committee assignments, Bullmann serves as member of the European Parliament Intergroup on Trade Unions and the European Parliament Intergroup on Western Sahara.

 In early 2014, the SPD chose Bullmann to be the party list’s number 3 for the 2014 European elections, following Martin Schulz and Birgit Sippel.
 He also led the German delegation within the S&D Group until 2018.

 In March 2018, the S&D Group chose Bullmann as their new leader; he received 86 votes, while his competitor Kathleen Van Brempt got 61 votes.
 Following the poor performance of his own party in the 2019 elections, Bullmann decided not to run again for the leadership; instead, the position went to Iratxe García.
 Bullmann subsequently became a member and S&D coordinator of the Committee on Development.
 In 2020, he also joined the Committee on International Trade.
 He is also a member in the Delegation for relations with the countries of Central America and the Delegation to the Euro-Latin American Parliamentary Assembly.

 In February 2023, Bullmann was elected chair of the Subcommittee on Human Rights following the resignation of the subcommittee's previous chair Maria Arena in January 2023.

+In the European Parliament elections 2024 Bullmann was re-elected to the Parliament.
+He was listed on number 8 of his party's national voting list.